paulrosen/abcjs/docs/visual/render-abc-options.md

 Default: undefined

 :::
+::: warning Volatile
-::: tip The contents of this is subject to change so if you use this function you will need to retest it whenever upgrading abcjs.
+The contents of this is subject to change so if you use this function you will need to retest it whenever upgrading abcjs.
 :::

 Callback function.
 If this is present then it is called right after the ABC string is parsed and before the music has started to display or be set up for audio.